christensenacademy/christensen-academy/modules/html-basics/textpages/lists.md

 </ul>
 ```
 ###Nested (Multi-Level) Lists
 Lists can occur inside of lists.

+* Item 1
+* Item 2
+  * subitem 1
+  * subitem 2
+* Item 3

 When this happens, simply put the child list inside of one of the list items of the parent.
 ```html
 <ul>
   <li>Lorem Ipsum</li>